mhepeyiler/mhepeyiler/README.md

 # Hi there 👋

-🌱 I’m currently learning robotic, and embedded system.
+🌱 I’m currently Linux internals, architectural design and build systems.

 📫 How to reach me: murathepeyiler@gmail.com.
 I can speak English and Turkish.